adityathebe/adityathebe.com/content/posts/twitter-bot-tutorial-nodejs/index.md

 comments: true
 slug: /twitter-bot-tutorial-nodejs/
 featuredImage: ./twitter-bot-tutorial-featured.png
 description: Learn to build a twitter bot with NodeJs and Javascript in under 50 lines of code.
 ---

-Hi there, I am Aditya - a CS Undergrad.
-I have worked on developing Chat Bots in the past few months as part of my pet projects.
-I have also sold multiple bots on Fiverr.
-I believe teaching is one of the best ways of learning and this post is my humble attempt to it.
-I intent to keep this tutorial updated over time.

 Chat bots are growing in power with the increase in social media users and advancement in technology.
 They will be the app of the future and heck they probably already are.
 They can be useful in many aspects of the customer experience, including providing customer service, presenting product recommendations and engaging customers through targeted marketing campaigns.
 Although chat bots have still a long way to go in terms of AI, they're still powerful.